gvwilson/sensibleadventures/nardica/nardica.md

 A cyborg child raised in a supposedly secure underground lab patiently told his frightened captors that they wouldn't find any they could understand.
 The most advanced machines didn't actually think any more.
-"It's more like evolution,"
-he said patiently.
+"It's more like constantly evolving realizations," he said patiently.
-"Or vacuum birefringence."
+"Or a self-modulating interference pattern."
 Then he and his siblings vanished into the Iowa desert, leaving their creators no wiser than before.*